rohanpadaya/rohanpadaya/README.md

 # Hi there 👋

-I'm a Data Analyst with a Master's in Data Science from the University of Adelaide and 3 years of experience as a Junior Software Engineer.
+I'm a Data Analyst with a Master's in Data Science from the University of Adelaide and 3 years of experience as a Data Analyst.
 I have a deep passion for uncovering insights from complex datasets and helping organizations make data-driven decisions.
 My expertise spans Data Analysis, Visualization, Predictive Modeling, and Statistical Analysis, utilizing tools like Python, R, SQL, and Tableau.

 - 🌱 I’m currently expanding my skills in **Advanced Machine Learning** and **Big Data Analytics**.
 - 👯 I’m looking to collaborate on projects focused on **Data Science**, **Predictive Modeling**, and **Machine Learning**.